 What about upgrading to a circuit breaker box?

 If you need further assistance give our in-office electrician in Mesa AZ a call.
 He will go through a few of the safe but important troubleshooting techniques with you that might clear up the issue over the phone.
-If onsite service is required our local Mesa electricians can be scheduled for prompt service, usually within 1 to 2 hours.
-Dolce Electric Co has staffed a local electrician Mesa AZ homeowners and businesses can consult with free of charge between 8:00 AM and 5:00 PM today, Monday, May 20th, 2019.
-Give them a call today during normal business hours; you’ll be happy you did!
+If onsite service is required our local Mesa electricians can be scheduled for prompt service, usually on the same day.
+Dolce Electric Co has staffed a local electrician Mesa AZ homeowners and businesses can consult with free of charge between 8:00 AM and 5:00 PM, Monday thru Friday.
+Give them a call during normal business hours; you’ll be happy you did!